xcitic/benchmarking-loops/TEST_SOLUTION.md

 Så generere en array med 1,000,000 int elementer, og kjøre en timer for å teste tidsbruk.
 Gjenta scriptet 100 ganger for å teste benchmark resultatet.

+Before Benchmark.
+	1. Raskeste A
+	2. Enten C / D
+	3. Tregest B

 b) What will happen to the four loops if the dataset is empty $array = NULL;

-### Preliminary Results
+### Results
-→ A: Throw notice: Undefined variable
-	Warning: count(): Parameter must be an array or an object that implements Countable.
+→ A: Warning: count(): Parameter must be an array or an object that implements Countable.

-→ B
+→ B: PHP Warning:  Invalid argument supplied for foreach().

+→ C: PHP Warning:  count(): Parameter must be an array or an object that implements Countable

+→ D: PHP Warning:  count(): Parameter must be an array or an object that implements Countable